ladymarengo/ladymarengo/README.md

 # ![ferris](https://user-images.githubusercontent.com/7702253/164019339-a25339d7-262e-42b8-9d11-b9645d3ca934.gif)

 Hi!
 I'm a Hive Helsinki student.
-I am learning C in Hive, coding in Rust in my free time and also I have some Python experience.
+I am learning C in Hive, coding in Rust and C++ in my free time and also I have some Python experience.

 I have completed two [AdventOfCode](https://github.com/ladymarengo/advent-of-code) years in a row, one with Python and one with Rust.

 Making games in my free time is something I enjoy, here's a couple of them.
-In these I've also made all the art except the backgrounds in Brave Crab:
+In these I've also made all the art except the backgrounds in Brave Crab and all assets in BioCareerMan2:

 - [Crazy Cats](https://github.com/ladymarengo/ludum-dare-50) solo for Ludum Dare 50 in Rust.
+- [Minesweeper](https://github.com/ladymarengo/biocareerman-2) solo classic game implementation in C++ with SDL
+- [BioCareerMan2](https://github.com/ladymarengo/biocareerman-2) team project in Rust for the 2nd Hive Helsinki Game Jam (still work in progress!)
 - [No Way Out?](https://github.com/IanGaplichnik/GameJam) collab with my Hive teammates in JS for Hive Helsinki Game Jam.
 - [Brave Crab](https://github.com/ladymarengo/bevy-game-jam) collab with my friends in Rust for the Bevy Game Jam.